The Australian market has been performing really well, with

 challenge and getting an adrenalin rush.

-The proposed alliance between Qantas Group and Emirates will
+An alliance between Qantas and Emirates was approved by the

-per cent of the market and Air NZ/Virgin Australia will represent
+per cent of the market and Air NZ/Virgin Australia represent around

-The cruise industry is resilient and emerged strongly from
+The cruise industry is resilient and Australia's outbound travel

-Australia's recession.
-Mass market cruise is growing faster than
+on cruise ships continues to grow.
+Mass market cruise is growing

-other travel sectors, and according to market reports there is no
+faster than other travel sectors, and according to market reports

-foreseeable limit to industry growth.
-Australia has surpassed North
+there is no foreseeable limit to industry growth.
+Australia has

 Zealand are not recorded as official International Visitor Arrivals